Distributed computing

 Distributed computing also refers to the use of distributed systems to solve computational problems.
 In distributed computing, a problem is divided into many tasks, each of which is solved by one or more computers, which communicate with each other via message passing.

 Introduction

 The word distributed in terms such as "distributed system", "distributed programming", and "distributed algorithm" originally referred to computer networks where individual computers were physically distributed within some geographical area.
 The terms are nowadays used in a much wider sense, even referring to autonomous processes that run on the same physical computer and interact with each other by message passing.

-While there is no single definition of a distributed system, the following defining properties are commonly used as:
+There is no single definition of a distributed system, but two common properties are generally cited: